benkatzav/ASP.NET-IIS/README.md

 Publish the application to a folder.

-Now if you'll go to your project repo in the workspace folder than go to bin\Release\net5.0\publish you will see an EXE file that you can run and then your check your application is running locally via http://localhost:5001 as in the screen shot:
+Now if you'll go to your project repo in the workspace folder than go to bin\Release\net5.0\publish you will see an EXE file that you can run and then check your application is running locally via http://localhost:5001 as in the following screen shot:

 ![image](https://user-images.githubusercontent.com/88583978/171161946-62c5a82c-04e7-40dd-9eeb-923b26643e05.png)